Want to buy commodities but don’t know who to trust? Our how-to list allows you to find the top commodity trading platforms in 2020.

 - Suitable deposit and withdrawal limits – Deposit and withdrawal limits will vary from platform to platform, so make sure you pick an online commodities platform that suits your level of activity as a trader.
 As an example, IG, one of the biggest CFD trading platforms, lets you deposit up to £20,000 per day if you’re funding your account by card.
 For larger payments, IG recommends using bank transfers.
 On the flip side, the minimum withdrawal amount for an IG account is £100 or the available account balance, whichever is lower.

-- Good reputation – The best commodities brokers, like the best restaurants, should come with positive user reviews.
+- Good reputation – The best commodities broker, like the best restaurant, should come with positive user reviews.
 Other ways to verify a platform’s reputation include awards, accolades, and positive publicity.

 Will I have to verify my broker account?